-- 12. Place the system in the service position, as described in Placing a rack-mounted 31E/2B, 31E/1C, or 31E/2C system in the service position. - 13.
+- 12. Place the system in the service position.
+For instructions, see "Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D into the service position" on page 29. - 13.
 Attach the wrist strap.

 Attention:

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 14.
 With the system in the service position, remove the existing adapter assembly as shown in Figure 6 on page 9.
 Unlock the latches on the adapter.
 Pull up the latches into the open position, and then lift the adapter out of the system.